 You can enjoy free group or one-to-one lessons during the trial, so it’s well worth giving Lingoda a try to see if it will support you with learning Spanish online.
 In addition to the paid classes, the actual class learning material resources and programmes are freely accessible at any time.

 Language Transfer – For a deeper audio dive into learning Spanish

 The format follows the instructor teaching a pupil on the recordings, and while that might sound a bit strange at first, it works brilliantly.
-One of the things I love the most about in-person Spanish learning with a tutor is being able to ask questions, and on Language Transfer, the pupil does ask questions, so I felt through this, I got a bit of a better understanding of the why and rules around Spanish, but also parts of the language to be more aware of making mistakes with.
+One of the things I love the most about in-person Spanish learning with a tutor is being able to ask questions.
+And on Language Transfer, the pupil does ask questions, so I felt I still got a bit of a better understanding of the why and rules around Spanish, but also parts of the language to be more aware of making mistakes with.